 The wsam:NonAnonymousResponses element MAY be used as a policy assertion nested within the Addressing assertion in accordance with the rules laid down by WS-Policy Framework 1.5 section 4.3.2.
-The wsam:NonAnonymousResponses policy assertion MUST NOT be used in the same policy alternative as the wsam:AnonymousResponses policy assertion.

-The appearance of this element within a policy alternative the wsam:Addressing assertion indicates that the endpoint expresses explicit support for requires request messages with to use response endpoint EPRs that contain something other than the anonymous URI as the value of [address].
-In other words, the endpoint guarantees support for requires the use of non-anonymous responses.
-This assertion is deliberately vague; its presence indicates that some non-anonymous addresses will be accepted but doesn't constrain what such an address might look like.
+The appearance of this element within a policy alternative indicates that the subject requires any request message that has responses to include response endpoint EPRs that contain something other than the anonymous URI as the value of [address].
+In other words, the subject requires that response instances are sent using a non-anonymous address URI.
+This assertion is deliberately vague; its presence indicates that some non-anonymous addresses required for instances of response messages, but doesn't constrain what such an address might look like.
 A receiver can still reject a request that contains an address that it doesn't understand or that requires a binding it doesn't support.